 Social Security Numbers & Taxes

-If you are not providing any payment to the participant, he or she is not required to have a Social Security number.
-However, it is still recommended that participants apply for a number, as they may need it for opening a bank account, renting an apartment, or applying for a U.S. driver’s license.
+All paid interns and trainees are required to apply for a Social Security Number.
+If you are not providing any payment to the participant, he or she is not required to have a Social Security number, but we still recommend that participants apply for one, as they may need it for opening a bank account, renting an apartment, or applying for a U.S. driver’s license.

-When applying for a Social Security number, the participant must bring the following items:
+- When applying for a Social Security number, participants must bring the following items:

-- The ‘Dear Social Security Officer’ letter, included in the acceptance package from InterExchange
+- ‘Dear Social Security Officer’ letter, included in the acceptance package from InterExchange

-If assisting the participant with his or her Social Security application, please use the following tips:
+Complete the Social Security application: If assisting participants with their applications, please use the following tips:

-- Use your company address as the mailing address, especially if the participant has not yet arranged permanent housing
+- Use your company address as the mailing address, especially if participants have not yet arranged permanent housing

 - For the question regarding CITIZENSHIP, check the box labeled “Legal Alien Allowed To Work”